Cockermouth logo

 After the meeting Coun.
 Tucker confirmed to myself that a legal notice had been served on the owner of the building which required him to ensure steps were taken to protect and make safe the structure and if the owner fails to carry out the work then the council is obliged to do the work and then charge the owner with the cost of the work.
 She said : “A charge would be put on the building.”

-The owner of the building Samiul Ahmed has stated that in 2023 after he acquired the property he tried to initiate work to stabilise it but was prevented by objections from the Environment Agency and others bodies.
+The owner of the building Samiul Ahmed has stated that in 2023 after he acquired the property he tried to initiate work to stabilise it but was prevented by objections/requirements from the Environment Agency and others bodies.

 Report by: Dave Siddall, www.cockermouth.org.uk